 - Are there past hurts from previous relationships that keep coming up in your relationship and causing stress or conflict?

-As you’re reading this you might be thinking, “My partner and I have such a strong relationship and we’ve talked about so much ahead of this decision, I don’t think we need to consider something like this.”
+As you’re reading this you might be thinking, “My partner and I have such a strong relationship and we’ve already talked about so much ahead of our decision to marry; I don’t think we need to consider something like this.”
 Maybe you’re right and your relationship is super solid, AND I bet there are still things you might uncover in this work that you didn’t even know to ask or didn’t know about your partner.
 You certainly don’t want to make the biggest mistake an engaged couple can make and not consider premarital counseling as a critical tool for your future happiness and relational success.

 Preparing to Go the Distance